upbound/docs/content/spaces/overview.md

 ### Configure a control plane

 Spaces offers a built-in feature that allows you to connect a control plane to a Git source.
 This experience is like when a managed control plane runs in [Upbound's SaaS environment]({{<ref "concepts/control-plane-configurations.md">}}).
-Upbound recommends using the built-in git integration to drive configuration of your control planes in a Space.
+Upbound recommends using the built-in Git integration to drive configuration of your control planes in a Space.

-Learn more in the [Spaces git integration]({{<ref "spaces/git-integration.md">}}) documentation.
+Learn more in the [Spaces Git integration]({{<ref "spaces/git-integration.md">}}) documentation.

 ### Delete a managed control plane